I like horses. Can I just go to the stable at the Equestrian Center to look at the horses?

 You can only register members of your own household.

-Check www.emergencyclosingcenter.com and social media for updated information.
+Please check our Statusfy site for the most-up-to-date weather information.
+Also check www.emergencyclosingcenter.com and social media for updated information.
 Exceptions may be made for extreme temperature closings.
-See www.emergencyclosingcenter.com and our social media for updated information.
 This may be altered or changed at any time without notice

 Shelters can be reserved for rental online or in person at the Prairie Activity & Recreation Center (PARC), 24550 West Renwick Road, Plainfield, IL 60544.